 We also have a vintage meat grinder that came from my husbands, grandmother’s old farm.
 We treasure it.
 Teenagers are very helpful to have around when you need to operate it as it expends a lot of energy and it’s a slow process.
 Good music and frequent changing of arms and you have yourself a great upper body work out.
 In all honesty rather than grinding and cleaning the grinder I lean towards finely chopping the meat whenever I can get away with it.
 Perhaps this is one tool where electric might be better.

 We bake all of our own bread and I’ve started to wonder about grinding our own wheat.
-I had a lot of questions so I looked to Pantry Paratus for answers.They really know their stuff when it comes to flour mills, different types of wheat, baking bread and the nutritional and health benefits behind it.
+I had a lot of questions so I looked to Pantry Paratus for answers.They really know their stuff when it comes to flour mills, different types of wheat, baking bread and the nutritional and health, gluten allergies, and so on.
 They offer a lot of information, resources and videos on their blog.
 We are going to be buying the wonder Mill Junior Deluxe Manual Grain Mill with the drill bit adapter that will give us the best of both worlds.

 High Power Blender